Glass transition: Time-temperature superposition and master curves

 The equation above describes the WLF equation where log At represents the x-axis shift required to obtain the master curve.
 The reference temperature is the temperature at which the master curve is obtained whereas the other temperature variable T represents the temperature at which the short-term creep compliance data is collected.
 The Williams Landels Ferry is most useful and accurate for understanding the time - temperature behavior of polymeric materials near the glass transition region because of the in-built assumptions of the model.
 The WLF equation is based on the free volume theory of materials for glass transitions.
 There are two key assumptions.
 The first is that there is a linear, increasing relationship between the fractional free volume of the material and the temperature.
 The second assumption is that as the free volume of the material increases, the viscosity drops rapidly as there is more volume for particles to move (easier flow).
+Within free volume theory, the empirical constants 𝐶1 and 𝐶2 in the Williams Landels Ferry equation can be interpreted in terms of the temperature dependence of fractional free volume.
+Molecular mobility in polymers is assumed to depend exponentially on the inverse of the available fractional free volume.
+If the fractional free volume increases approximately linearly with temperature above the glass-transition temperature 𝑇_{𝑔}, the constants 𝐶1 and 𝐶2 can be related to the fractional free volume at 𝑇_{𝑔} and the thermal expansion coefficient of the free volume.

 The other model to determine the shift is the Arrhenius model which is more accurate for temperatures further away from the glass transition region.
 The equation below describes the Arrhenius model where E is the activation energy and R is the ideal gas constant.
 The temperature variables T and Tref refer to the measurement temperature and the reference temperature respectively.
 Another important use of the Arrhenius model is to determine the activation energy of a polymeric material near the glass transition temperature.
 Although the WLF equation is a more accurate near the glass transition temperature, it can directly be utilized to estimate the activation energy of the material.